pmarguinaud/workingweek2025/README.md

 This [script](pre-fxtran.sh) can do the job for you; it will:
 - create a link from my perl5 directory into your HOME
 - create a env-fxtran.sh file that you can source to get you environment ready

+### Installing yourself

+This [script](perl5.sh) shows how to install everything.
+Some Perl modules may be missing, but you could add them yourself.

+##